-Playa Giron is an incredibly beautiful diving site, the exit spot easy, the water unimaginable clear, and the conditions (at least this particular day) excellent.
+Playa Giron is an incredibly beautiful diving site; the exit spot is easy, the water is unimaginably clear, and the conditions (at least on this particular day) are excellent.

 There is no current, “limitless” visibility, and a vibrant submarine life all along the wall only a minute’s swim from these shores in Cuba.

 Along the whole coastline around the Bay of Pigs and Playa Giron is a myriad of amazing dive sites, not just Punta Perdiz.